Ever feel like...

 With the “low carb” craze around, many people think eating carbs makes them fat!

 However, we know that the only thing that makes people fat is eating too many calories (which can come from any source including carbs)

 Just like fat there are good carbs and bad carbs

 Simple carbs (AKA “bad” carbs) should usually be limited/avoided.
 Simple carbs are bad because of they are quickly digested by the body, which has a bad effect on our blood insulin levels.
 And they're addictive and don't keep you full for long.

-The "bad" type of carbs would be found in the typical snack/junk and most processed foods (examples are listed in the “Food not eat” section).
+The "bad" type of carbs would be found in the typical snack/junk and most processed foods (examples are listed in the “Food not to eat” section).

-On the other hand, Complex carbs (AKA “good” carbs) are slower to digest, should be where you get most of your daily carbs intake from.
+On the other hand, Complex carbs (AKA “good” carbs) are slower to digest, and should be where you get most of your daily carbs intake from.

 Some sources of these good carbs are:

 - Brown Rice

 - Irish potatoes